Telematics: GPS, accelerometer, and OBD-II data collected from vehicles to track location, driver behaviour, and engine diagnostics.

 Wrong Way Drive Warning

-Alerts driver entering highway exit or one-way street
+How V2X helps: Alerts a driver entering a highway exit or one-way street in the wrong direction

 Signal Violation Warning

-Warns if vehicle will enter intersection on red
+How V2X helps: Warns if a vehicle will enter the intersection on red

 Hazardous Location Warning

-Alerts approaching black ice, sharp curves, accidents ahead
+How V2X helps: Alerts approaching vehicles to black ice, sharp curves, or accidents ahead

 Control Loss Warning